-If you are looking for a pediatric dentist in San Ramon, contact Dr. Carol Jin.
+If you are looking for a pediatric dentist in San Ramon, California contact Dr. Carol Jin.
 The care of children’s dental health is very important to their overall personal development.
-The earlier they receive attention to their teeth, gums and mouth, the fewer problems they may experience in the future.
-Since many children have a fear about dental offices, it is important for their families to find a good pediatric dentist.
+The earlier they receive attention to their teeth, gums, and mouth, the fewer problems they may experience in the future.
+Since many children have a fear of dental offices, it is important for their families to find a good pediatric dentist.

-As a childrens dentist in San Ramon, Dr. Carol Jin caters to the entire family.
+As a children’s dentist in San Ramon, Dr. Carol Jin caters to the entire family.
 To help children overcome their fears, our atmosphere is friendly and relaxed.
 Dr. Jin’s focus is to work with patients on every level.
-The goal is to promote children’s oral health by encouraging prevention of teeth inconsistencies, maintenance of good oral practices, and to provide dental education.
+The goal is to promote children’s oral health by encouraging the prevention of tooth inconsistencies, maintenance of good oral practices, and providing dental education.

 Your Child’s First Pediatric Dentist Visit